itsbluejelly/Bash-Programming/README.md

   "topic": "<topic name>", // The mandatory topic of the lesson "description": "<description>", // The optional description of the lesson "lastUpdated": "<date in YYYY-MM-DD format>", // The optional date when the lesson was last updated.
-By default its when the file was last edited in the remote branch, "author": "<author name>", // The optional author of the lesson.
-By default its the name of the user who created the branch }
+By default its when the file was last edited in the remote branch, "author": "<author name>", // The optional author of the lesson's github username.
+By default its the name of the user who triggered the lesson workflow
+}
 ```